altayer-digital/react-styleguide/README.md

 ---

 ## Scripts
-`package.json` should include the follwoing scripts
+`package.json` should include the following scripts
 * install `yarn`

 * to start the server & webpack with watching changes: `yarn dev`